 • Any abrupt change.
 Start gentle, don't blast a cold pot on high, and let it cool on its own.

-The payoff: a pot of rice
+Cooking a first pot of rice